 The band’s logo changed upon the release of After Laughter.
 The letters of the inscription seem to stand half-turned, lining up in a queue.
 Each symbol conveys the emotions that arise after laughter.
 The letters resemble doors you can enter, experience new sensations, and live differently.

-The technique probably illustrates the constant changes in the group, as in 2017, Zachary Farro, who had left the band seven years ago, returned, but the permanent bassist Jeremy Davis left.
+The technique probably illustrates the group’s constant changes: in 2017, Zachary Farro, who had left the band seven years earlier, returned, but the band’s permanent bassist, Jeremy Davis, left.

 Font and Colors

 Rock music is often associated with black color, and the shades of Paramore’s emblems are no exception.
-The color reflects the state of melancholy, depression, and confusion, to which many of the group’s songs are dedicated to.
-Unhappy relationships – the central note of the band’s creativity and black fits perfectly into the overall image.
+The color reflects melancholy, depression, and confusion, to which many of the group’s songs are dedicated.
+Unhappy relationships are the central note of the band’s creativity, and black fits perfectly into the overall image.

-The font of the inscription is unique due to the rotation of the letters on the plane.
-Slim chords and rhythmic music are noticeable in the style of the inscription—sharp corners, like the bass notes of the guitar.
+The font of the inscription is unique because the letters are rotated on the plane.
+Slim chords and rhythmic music are evident in the inscription’s style, with sharp corners, like the bass notes of the guitar.